bbatsche/Vagrant-Setup/README.md

 ; digital_ocean ansible_ssh_user=warpspeed
 ```

 Delete the semicolon (`;`) from the beginning of the last line.
 Now, our playbooks will know your server was created with Warpspeed.
 Ansible requires some additional software be installed in your server to manage it.
-To install this, run the following playbook:
+To do this, run the following playbook:

 ```bash
 ansible-playbook ansible/playbooks/warpspeed/init.yml